 Maybe you find that something is missing.
 We took the patterns to as high a level of excellence as our experience could afford.
 Maybe you need to finish the job for us, in your particular context.
 A pattern is always a work in progress.
-As Paul Valery asserted for his poems, a poem is never finished by its author: it is only abandoned.
+As Paul Valery asserted for his poems, a pattern is never finished by its author: it is only abandoned.
 We have abandoned them into your hands, and they will again take up vivacity only when you make them your own.
 Take the liberty of evolving these patterns in your own direction.
 Assemble the community and write your own patterns, and add them to your own pattern language.
 We have offered a starting point, and in spite of our experience, we can’t foresee every problem that will arise.
 We certainly don’t have an exhaustive knowledge of solution specific to your situation.
-Especially in local contexts, you will be able to recall broad prior experience to know what has worked before in your situation.
-Such knowledge too often gets lost, and it often can be found hidden among the neurons of the grey-haired folk in your organization.
+Especially in local contexts, you will be able to recall broad prior experience to know what has worked for you before.
+Such knowledge too often gets lost, and one can often find it hidden among the neurons of the grey-haired folk in your organization.
 Build a community around this pattern-writing activity and evolve your pattern language.
 You need to build the pattern language for your group: each of the book’s two major chapters comprises only a pattern language.
 We feel we have roughed out the big picture.
 We hope you take this accumulated knowledge seriously, but in the end, it’s your show.

 We want to take this opportunity to implore you to attend to the links each pattern offers: both to the patterns it refines, and to the patterns that further refine it.
 Although you may be acting locally, everything you do is in the context of the global organization.
-Always think about the wholeness of the Whole you are striving to improve, about your entire organization inside and outside the Scrum parts, and about all the people whose lives are touched by your world of work.
+Always think about the wholeness of the Whole you are striving to improve; about your entire organization inside and outside the Scrum parts; and about all the people whose lives you touch in your world of work.